 The process for editing campaigns is the same as for editing channels.
 To target a campaign to the right groups:

-- In the Manage screen, from the hamburger menu, select Connect and then Campaigns.
+- In the Manage section, from the stack icon, select Connect and then Campaigns.

 If no groups are defined for the campaign, the campaign will target every user.